10+ Best Static Site Generators to Create Web Pages for Free

 Key Features

-- Extensive Open-source Ecosystem: The biggest advantage of Gatsby is its open-source community.
+• Extensive Open-Source Ecosystem: The primary advantage of Gatsby is its robust open-source community.
 With robust API hooks, developers can tailor Gatsby to their needs throughout the building process.
 This includes importing data, converting data formats, or integrating third-party tools.
-The Gatsby community has developed more than 2,000 plugins, making it likely that you’ll find a pre-made solution for your needs.
+The Gatsby community has developed over 3,000 plugins, making it likely that you’ll find a pre-made solution to meet your needs.

-- Built for performance: Gatsby prioritizes performance when constructing websites.
+• Built for performance: Gatsby prioritizes performance when constructing websites.
 Pre-rendering pages and minimizing the reliance on servers to generate content significantly enhances the user experience.
-In a particular test, the Gatsby static site generator loaded twice as swiftly as a React application and five times as swiftly as a particularly intricate site.
+In a particular test, the Gatsby static site generator loaded twice as quickly as a React application and five times as quickly as a particularly complex site.

-- Integrates with headless CMSes: A headless CMS separates the content storage from how it’s displayed, so you can use the content on various frontends without being tied to a specific backend.
+• Integrates with headless CMSes: A headless CMS separates content storage from its display, allowing you to use the content on various frontends without being tied to a specific backend.
 This is especially useful for websites with many digital touchpoints, such as modern online stores.
-Gatsby is compatible with most headless CMS platforms.
+Gatsby is compatible with most headless content management systems (CMS) platforms.

-- Gatsby’s Documentation: The Gatsby tutorial sets a high standard for open-source documentation.
-It’s easy to understand, covers everything from setting up your development environment to getting started with the essential tools, and gives you a good understanding of what Gatsby is all about.
+• Gatsby’s Documentation: The Gatsby tutorial sets a high standard for open-source documentation.
+It’s easy to understand, covering everything from setting up your development environment to getting started with the essential tools, and providing a good understanding of what Gatsby is all about.

 Eleventy